incrusio21/laravel-erp/README.md

 This package needs

 #### Site Installation
-To override the detection of the HTTP domain in a minimal set of Laravel core functions at the very start of the bootstrap process in order to get the specific environment file. you needs a few more configuration steps than most Laravel packages.
+To override the detection of the HTTP site in a minimal set of Laravel core functions at the very start of the bootstrap process in order to get the specific environment file. you needs a few more configuration steps than most Laravel packages.